kakoni/palveluvayla/README.md

 ## Käsitteitä
 - Central agency/CA. To simplify key change, the public keys of all security servers are registered in the X-Road central agency where certificates are issued to the keys.
 Certificates for both security server and database server(s)
-- Central server. provides name resolution and receives periodically query log hashes, thus creating a verifiable audit trail of queries.
+- Central server, provided by central agency.
+Provides directory service, used to distribute addresses(=name resolution) and certiﬁcate validity information.
+Receives periodically query log hashes, thus creating a verifiable audit trail of queries.
+Log hashes are timestamped. monitoring service that monitors all the servers in the system.

 - Security Server, Turvapalvelin.
 Access rights control is performed at the database's security server.
 To perform queries from organizations